-Citizens insurance is the Florida insurance company created by the Florida Legislature with the official policy objective of providing “affordable property insurance to applicants who are in good faith entitled to procure insurance through the voluntary market but are unable to do so.”
+Citizens Property Insurance Corporation is the Florida insurance company created by the Florida Legislature with the official policy objective of providing “affordable property insurance to applicants who are in good faith entitled to procure insurance through the voluntary market but are unable to do so.”
 Florida Statutes §627.351(6)(a)1.
 However, the notorious reputation Citizens has acquired for dealing with policyholders has created a dual meaning to its designation as the Florida insurance company of last resort.
 Because Citizens is a semi-public entity, it functions differently than private insurers in some respects.
-All of its responsibilities, procedures and operations are governed by Florida Statute §627.351(6).
+All of its responsibilities, procedures, and operations are governed by Florida Statute §627.351(6).

 An issue that has been raised as a defense in a number of Florida court cases involves the extent to which Citizens can rely on governmental immunity to avoid liability for bad faith practices.
 This defense was recently raised in Perdido Sun Condominium Association, Inc. v.
 Citizens Property Insurance Corporation, 129 So.2d 1210 (Fla.
 1st DCA 2014).
 The policyholder had its property damaged during a hurricane and filed a claim with Citizens.
 Perdido Sun was unsatisfied with the amount Citizens offered to settle the claim and filed a breach of contract lawsuit.
-Perdido Sun prevailed on the breach of contract claim in the trial court; the decision was upheld on appeal.
+Perdido Sun prevailed on the breach of contract claim in the trial court and the decision was upheld on appeal.

 Because the policyholder prevailed in the trial court on the breach of contract claim, it filed a claim under Florida Statutes §624.155 for Citizens’ failure to settle the insurance claim in good faith.
 Citizens asserted that it was immune from tort liability under Florida Statutes §627.351(6)(s)(1).
 The insurer further alleged that the insurance bad faith statute was not among the enumerated exceptions to sovereign immunity from civil tort lawsuits under the previously referenced provision.
 The circuit court accepted the sovereign immunity defense and dismissed the insured’s lawsuit.
 The policyholder appealed.